 The following information is intended to assist our customers with current standards and regulations.
-All information should be verified before being relied on.
+All information should be verified and checked that it is up to date, before being relied on.

-Electrofusion Jointing of PE Pipes and Fittings for Pressure Applications:
+Electrofusion Jointing of PE Pipes and Fittings for Pressure Applications (POP001):

 This document sets out the principal requirements for equipment, jointing procedures, maintenance, servicing and calibration of equipment, records and training for jointing by socket electrofusion, and saddle electrofusion.
 It is recommended to refer to the supplier or manufacturer of electrofusion fittings, in case the installation instructions specify different methods.

-Butt Fusion Jointing of PE Pipes and Fittings – Recommended Parameters:
+Butt Fusion Jointing of PE Pipes and Fittings – Recommended Parameters (POP003):